dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-certificates.md

 	- Windows 8.1 and later
 	- Windows Phone 8.1 and later
 	- Windows 10 and later
 3. Create certificate profiles so that devices request a certificate to be used for authentication of VPN, Wi-Fi, and email access.
-You can create and deploy a **PKCS** or a **SCEP** certificate profile for devices running these platforms:
+You can create and assign a **PKCS** or a **SCEP** certificate profile for devices running these platforms:
 	- iOS 8.0 and later
 	- Android 4.0 and later
 	- Android for Work